majick/entry/README.md

 - `&!lt;lit&!gt;`, the lit element allows you to control the lightness of the page when your paste is rendered.
 It expects a `percentage`.
 - `&!lt;theme&!gt;`, the theme element allows you to force a theme when your paste is rendered, `dark/light/blue/purple`

-Entry also supports an easier syntax, allowing you to shorten elements.
+Bundles also supports an easier syntax, allowing you to shorten elements.

 ```html
 <&!percnt; theme dark &!percnt;>